-Nepal Government’s probe committee formed to investigate the Helicopter Rescue Scam and has submitted its report to the Tourism minister on 30 July 2018.
-This fact-finding committee has recommended the Nepal Police to be given the responsibility of conducting such tourist rescue operations from this September 2018 defying to stop any of such insurance scams in future that has damaged the country’s reputation.
+Nepal Government’s probe committee has formed to investigate the Helicopter Rescue Scam and has submitted its report to the Tourism minister on 30 July 2018.
+This fact-finding committee has recommended the Nepal Police to be given the responsibility of conducting such tourist rescue operations from this September 2018 defying to stop any of such insurance scams in the future that have damaged the country’s reputation.
 It has also suggested running an investigation on the cases of organized crimes and fraud charges against the culprit companies and groups involved with fake rescue operations.

 There are widespread complaints that some of the Trekking Agencies, Helicopter Companies, and Hospitals have been making claims against their customers’ travelers insurance policies for fake helicopter rescues.
 They have been accused of presenting fake bills for wide-ranging medical examinations for simple altitude-related headaches.

 Many of such Helicopter Rescue has taken place with companies that sell the trek on cost package and later on push the trekkers and climbers to agree to airlifts for minor illness to the multiple claims for a single chopper ride.
 However, at some point, trekkers and climbers who look for a fast return after the adventure also have increased the Heli Rescue Scam.
 Once the hospital in Kathmandu certifies the documents saying that a rescue was medically justified thus the insurance company pays the claimed bills.